KevinW248/ToDoListApplication/README.md

     - Exception caught, and addTask() will now put a default task if an invalid one is read
 - Class 3, AddTaskTool
     - Exception caught, and addTask() will now add the default task if invalid fields were in the text box

+## *Phase 4: Task 3*

+Personally, in terms of refactoring I felt like I did alright!
+I was having a tough time reading my GUI class, so I already refactored individual tasks away to separate classes to improve my cohesion.
+In addition, there isn't much coupling between classes so I feel like I did alright with that too.
+If I had more time, I think it would have been a good idea to see if I could have found overlapping functionality between the tools and made a Tool interface, like I've seen before earlier in the course in ShapePlayer.